How to Negotiate Your Contract as a Physician Assistant

 So, what happens if when the time comes and you receive an offer you find yourself disappointed?
 Even if you love the position itself, you still want to be sure that you receive the appropriate compensation for that role.
 The first thing to know is that it is absolutely okay to negotiate when it comes to your salary.

-While it may be easier to negotiate as an experienced provider, you can also negotiate as a new graduate provider.
+While it may be easier to negotiate as an experienced clinician, you can also negotiate as a new graduate provider.
 In most cases, the recruiter who presents your offer should also be your person of contact during the negotiation process.

 Negotiating Your Salary